microsoft/onnxruntime/docs/tutorials/csharp/bert-nlp-csharp-console-app.md

 ## Next steps

-There are many different BERT models that have been finetuned for different tasks and different base models you could finetune for your specific task.
+There are many different BERT models that have been fine tuned for different tasks and different base models you could fine tune for your specific task.
 This code will work for most BERT models, just update the input and output and postprocessing for your specific model.

 - [C# API Doc](https://onnxruntime.ai/docs/api/csharp-api)
 - [Get Started with C# in ONNX Runtime](https://onnxruntime.ai/docs/get-started/with-csharp.html)